mitmedialab/lcl/_modules/week1.md

     title:
     discussion-prompt: |

-      Think about the ideas of this week and share your thoughts with others, using the discussion forum and/or talking with your friends and colleagues in person if you are hosting a local meet-up.

-      We invite you to start reflecting by picking one of the P's (Projects, Passion, Peers, and Play) and explaining why it is particularly important for you.

-      * Which one is your favorite P - and why?
-      (Don't take this questions too seriously, we know all of them are important!)
+      This week we are going to reflect on the core ideas of Creative Learning by playing with the 4P's.

+      We'd love to hear:

+      ##### **Which one among the 4P's (Projects, Passion, Peers and Play) are you particularly curious or excited about, and why?** #####

-      Other ways to reflect this week could include a discussion about A and X students, imagining the kindergarten approach in your learning environment, or sharing a favorite quote from the week's readings and explaining why it resonates with you.
+      Feel free to start new conversations and play with other ideas: for example imagining the kindergarten approach in your learning environment, or sharing a favorite quote from the week's readings and explaining why it resonates with you.

-      Ask your own questions, reply to other people's and start new conversations.
-We'd love to hear your ideas!
+      We'd love to hear your thoughts!

 meet: